Decisions can be fun!

 Rapid scoring of alternatives

-Everyone wants to make quick, hiqh quality decisions.
+Everyone wants to make quick, high quality decisions.
 It’s important to find a balance between “analysis paralysis” and “speed kills”.
-For example, I encourage the folks that I mentor to take their time when defining criteria; understanding their stakeholders’ needs, walkaway points (must limits) and priorities is crucial to a high quality decision.
-The best [...]
+For example, I encourage the folks that I mentor to take their time when defining criteria; understanding their stakeholders’ needs, … Continue reading

 Decision precision